 App passwords allow apps or devices that don’t support 2-Step Verification codes to access your Google Account.
 If you use 2-Step Verification and accessed your Google Account from an app or device like Gmail on your iPhone or iPad, you probably used an App Password.

-Note: If you have iOS 8.3 on your iPhone or OSX 10.10.3 on your Mac, you will no longer have to use App passwords to use 2-Step Verification.
+Note: If you have the latest operating system on your iPhone, iPad, or Mac, you will no longer have to use App passwords to use 2-Step Verification.

 To remove an App Password: